-A4250 is developed for severe orphan cholestatic liver diseases, e.g. Primary biliary Cirrhosis (PBC), Progressive familial intrahepatic cholestasis (PFIC) and Alagille syndrome.
+A4250 is developed for severe orphan cholestatic liver diseases, including Progressive familial intrahepatic cholestasis (PFIC), and Non-alcoholic steatohepatitis (NASH)

-A4250 belongs to a class of inhibitors of the ileal bile acid transporter (IBAT, syn. apical sodium-dependent bile acid transporter ASBT) and is a very potent molecule with the capacity to virtually be a total inhibitor of the IBAT with a minimal systemic exposure.
+A4250 is an inhibitor of the ileal bile acid transporter (IBAT, syn. apical sodium-dependent bile acid transporter ASBT).
 Usually bile excreted into the small bowel is being reused by a transport mechanism in which bile acids are absorbed in the distal part of the small bowel.
 A4250 decreases this re-absorption and will reduce the toxic levels of bile acids in the diseases described above.
-By using a specialized delivery technology, the bile acids will be neutralized in the large bowel.
-The A4250 program is ready to be moved into clinical studies.

-PFIC is a rare disease (estimated prevalence at birth 1/50.000 corresponding to more than 10.000 patients in the European Union) caused by a genetic defect impairing the transport of bile acids thereby inducing toxic levels of bile acid products in the liver inducing severe symptoms such as itching and scarring of the liver (cirrhosis) early in life.
+PFIC is a rare disease (estimated to affect more than 3000 patients in the US and 10.000 patients in the European Union) caused by a genetic defect impairing the transport of bile acids thereby inducing toxic levels of bile acid products in the liver inducing severe symptoms such as debilitating itching and scarring of the liver (cirrhosis) early in life.
 Although milder forms exist, most patients will develop symptoms in early childhood.
 Without any treatment, PFIC will lead to cirrhosis by age 10-20 years.
 In addition to supportive measures, the most common therapeutic modality is a surgical procedure thereby a portion of the bile production is either diverted to a stoma bag or by intestinal bypass to the large bowel.
 If the patient does not get better, or if there is evidence of liver cancer, then liver transplantation may be needed.
 There are no pharmacological treatments approved for PFIC.